ome/ngff/rfc/x/index.md

 reviews.
-If they do not foresee being able to respond in this time, they SHOULD contact the **Editors** as soon as possible. **Reviewers** then submit their comments (R2) along with their recommendations to the **Editors**, either via a public PR adding the review in markdown to the RFC’s subdirectory or by emailing the **Editors** directly.
+If they do not foresee being able to respond in this time, they SHOULD contact the **Editors** as soon as possible. **Reviewers** then submit their comments (R2) along with their recommendations to the **Editors**, either via a public PR adding the review in markdown to the RFC's subdirectory or by emailing the **Editors** directly.
 (This latter course should only be limitedly used when necessary.)

 Possible recommendations from **Reviewers** in ascending order of support are:

 * “Reject” suggests that a **Reviewer** considers there to be no merit to an RFC.
 This should be a last recourse.
 Instead, suggestions in a “Major changes” recommendation might include attempting an Extension rather than an RFC so that not all implementations need concern themselves with the matter.
 * “Major changes” suggests that a **Reviewer** sees the potential value of an RFC but will require significant changes before being convinced.
 Suggestions SHOULD be provided on how to concretely improve the proposal in order to make it acceptable and change the **Reviewer**’s reecommendation.
 * “Minor changes” suggests that if the described changes are made, that **Editors** can move forward with an RFC without a further review.
 * “Accept” is a positive vote and no text review is strictly necessary, though may be provided to add context to the written record.
 This is equivalent to the **Reviewer** joining the list of endorsements.

-Three additional versions of the “Accept” recommendation are available for **Reviewers** who additionally maintain an implementation of the NGFF specification to express further support:
+Three additional versions of the "Accept" recommendation are available for **Reviewers** who additionally maintain an implementation of the NGFF specification to express further support:
 * “Plan to implement” with an estimated timeline
 * “Implementation begun” with an estimated timeline
 * “Implementation complete” with a link to the available code